 Settlement of Class Action

 Following a court-ordered mediation, the parties reached agreement on a settlement of the proceeding on 24 October 2012.
 On 19 December 2012, the settlement of the Sigma Class Action was approved by the Federal Court of Australia.
-You can view the reasons for the Court's orders here.
+You can view the reasons for the Court's Order here (PDF, 635KB).

 Sigma paid a total of $57.5m which was distributed amongst the class action Group Members.
 Sigma did not admit liability under the terms of the settlement.